kobotoolbox/kpi/kpi/docs/api/v2/asset_attachments/delete.md

-## DELETE a specific attachment of an Asset
+## Delete a specific attachment of an Asset